integrativesoft/foton/docs/README.md

 ## About
 Foton is prototype for an Electron alternative written in C# by Integrative Software LLC and contributors.

-## Quick start
-First, download and install C# in Visual Studio or VSCode - last version is required.

 ## Features
 - Minimal size